grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 ## Post "Director's Cut" things to remove
+* [X] finish a version with everything in -- a directors cut -- after committing that, cut out all the bigger scenes being cut
+	* keep track of pages to be cut as you edit
+	* [X] change version references from 'director's cut' to 'final beta'
-* [ ] revise preface again
+* [.] revise preface again
 	* [ ] (see notes about about changing it to more centered on motorcycles, do you want to do this?)
 	* [ ] remove petcock section, other references to motorcycle (I think it will read cleaner)
-	* [ ] remove any specific references to the director's cut (title, any content added about it)
+	* [X] remove any specific references to the director's cut (title, any content added about it)
-* [ ] finish a version with everything in -- a directors cut -- after committing that, cut out all the bigger scenes being cut
-	* keep track of pages to be cut as you edit
-* [ ] change version references from 'director's cut' to 'final beta'
-* [ ] Edit the racist comments of the bartender at the Depot:
+* [X] Edit the racist comments of the bartender at the Depot:
 	* either eliminate them entirely
 	* or maybe figure out a way to make them not explicitly about the ascendency of white people?
 Maybe white people are simply the preferred class for whores in this world because they are unusual.
 Most people are some spectrum of brown.
-* [ ] remove 'twat' references? (already removed cunt)
+* [X] remove 'twat' references? (already removed cunt)
-* [ ] remove references to Chip's braid?
+* [X] remove references to Chip's braid?
 * [.]
 Potential scenes to remove:
 	* [ ] consider going back and cutting the search pattern sequence before the depot -- might be slowing down the start of the book too much.
 		* Is C right?
 Should I cut the whole thing before the depot and start it there?